The Boss's Son

 Yu looked down.
 I felt a sudden tight pull on my chest.
 He started sobbing a little bit with his head in my chest.
 The poor kid cried intensely to the point that my entire chest was being soaked in tears.

-At that moment was my realization of what was wrong.
+At that moment the realization hit me of what was wrong.
 All too well, I knew what he had gone through.

 "You are an orphan aren't you?"
 I asked him.